Division: Student Affairs

 Following the recommendations from the American College Health Association (ACHA), the American Academy of Pediatrics (AAP), the immunization Practices Advisory Committee (ACIP), and the Oregon Health Division (OHD); incoming students (those taking 9 or more undergraduate or graduate hours) will be required to provide proof of immunization for the following:

-1. Rubeola (Red measles) – students born January 1, 1957 or later must show proof of two doses of measles vaccine, the first dose after 12 months of age.
+1. Rubeola (Red measles) – students born January 1, 1957 or later must show proof of two doses of measles vaccine, the first dose must be on or after 12 months of age and the second measles vaccine (or MMR) at least one month after the first measles vaccine (or MMR).

-2. Rubella (German measles) – students born January 1, 1957 or later must show proof of one immunization after 12 months of age.
+2. Rubella (German measles) – students born January 1, 1957 or later must show proof of one immunization (or MMR) after 12 months of age.

 1. Tuberculosis – A tuberculin skin test (either PPD or Tine) within 12 months of admission.
 Students who show a positive reaction to the skin test must have a chest x-ray.
 A written record of the date of the x-ray results and physician’s signature is required.
-Students who have a past history of a positive skin test or tuberculosis much have a chest x-ray within 12 months of admission.
+Students who have a past history of a positive TB skin test or have received the BCG vaccine or have had tuberculosis must have a QFT blood test and/or chest x-ray within 12 months of admission.
 Written documentation is required, including date and results of positive skin test, treatment, and medication taken.

 2. Mumps – One booster dose